MOFGA History

 1971 — Organic growers started organizing for a statewide organization called the Maine Organic Foods Association (MOFA) in 1970.
 Charlie Gould, a Cooperative Extension agent, invited the many people who had been calling him with questions about organic gardening and farming to gather on August 12, 1971.
 Scott and Helen Nearing, authors of the 1970 back-to-the-land classic “Living the Good Life,” were guest speakers, and, from that meeting, the Maine Organic Farmers and Gardeners Association (MOFGA) was established.

-1972 – MOFGA certified its first organic farm following Rodale Organic Garden certification guidelines.
+1972 — MOFGA certified its first organic farm following Rodale Organic Garden certification guidelines.
 Twenty-six other farms were certified that year.
-Later, in 2002, MOFGA Certification Services LLC formed to provide USDA-accredited organic certification services to Maine farmers and food processors.
+Later, in 2002, MOFGA Certification Services LLC formed to provide USDA-accredited organic certification services to farmers and food processors.
+MCS now certifies producers in Maine, Massachusetts, and New Hampshire.

-1974 – The first issue of The Maine Organic Farmer & Gardener, published in August, offered practical articles about farming and homesteading.
+1974 — The first issue of MOFGA’s quarterly publication, The Maine Organic Farmer & Gardener, was published in August and offered practical articles about farming and homesteading.
+(The publication celebrated 50 years in 2024!)
 Also in 1974, the first apprentice, Chellie Pingree (then Chellie Johnson), applied to work on a farm.
 The Apprenticeship Program was formalized in 1975.

-1986 – MOFGA became the first organic farming organization to hire its own “extension agent,” earning the organization wide recognition as a serious farming and gardening organization.
-MOFGA continues to grow its technical services staff to this day.
+1986 — MOFGA became the first organic farming organization to hire its own “extension agent,” earning the organization wide recognition as a serious farming and gardening organization.
+MOFGA continues to grow its technical services staff to this day, in order to provide farmer support related to: beginning farmer programs, business and marketing, crops and conservation, livestock and pasture management, and climate-smart and organic agriculture.

-1999 – After arranging over 500 apprentices on members’ farms, MOFGA started its Journeyperson Program as a next step for people wanting to farm.
-MOFGA also hosted several community education initiatives that are still going strong today, including the Spring Growth Conference, Small Farm Field Day, the Seed Swap & Scion Exchange and a Low-Impact Forestry workshop.
-A forest management plan was developed for MOFGA’s woodlands that year.
+1999 — After arranging over 500 apprentices on members’ farms, MOFGA started its Journeyperson Program as a next step for people wanting to farm.
+MOFGA also hosted several community education initiatives that are still going strong today, including the annual Seed Swap & Scion Exchange and a Low-Impact Forestry workshop.

-2003 – Two orchards, over 120 shade trees, a perennial garden, various shrubs, and vegetables and nursery stock were planted at MOFGA’s Common Ground Education Center in Unity.
-Pines were selectively thinned in the woodlot, with much of the harvested wood slated for use in MOFGA projects.
+2003 — Two orchards, over 120 shade trees, a perennial garden, and various shrubs, vegetables, and nursery stock were planted at MOFGA’s Common Ground Education Center in Unity.

 2013 — An old gravel pit on MOFGA’s property began its transformation into the terraced Maine Heritage Orchard (MHO).
 The first trees were planted on Earth Day in 2014.
 Today the orchard is home to over 300 varieties of apples and pears traditionally grown in Maine, with more being added each year.